-• Studies should be carried through to the final physics measurement, showing the degradation of the final physics significance if key requirements are not met:

--Give an explicit evaluation of what the loss in low- $p_T$ efficiency does regarding the fundamental physics questions relating to flow and energy loss of heavy quarks in the hot-dense medium.
-Evaluate this loss in terms of current theoretical models and show whether these are well tested by the measurement above ~2 GeV/c or if the loss of statistics at lower $p_T$ is a critical loss.
+- Studies should be carried through to the final physics measurement, showing the degradation of the final physics significance if key requirements are not met: - -Give an explicit evaluation of what the loss in low-pT efficiency does regarding the fundamental physics questions relating to flow and energy loss of heavy quarks in the hot-dense medium.
+Evaluate this loss in terms of current theoretical models and show whether these are well tested by the measurement above $\sim 2$ GeV/c or if the loss of statistics at lower pT is a critical loss.

-The low pT region is important for studies of collectivity.
-Energy loss is a high pT phenomenon.
+The low $p_T$ region is important for studies of collectivity.
+Energy loss is a high $p_T$ phenomenon.
 Here we limit our discussion to $v_2$ , where low $p_T$ is important.
 It is important to understand that flow is a hydrodynamic phenomenon.
-Data and hydro predictions agree up to about 1.5 GeV pT beyond which point data deviate dramatically from the hydro prediction.
-In Figure 1 we present the precision of measurement that can be achieved with the thin and the thick PIXEL configuration within the first year of data taking.
-Also shown in the figure are two different model calculations based on the coalescence assumption.
-Coalescence is an empirical observation deduced from v2 systematics.
-At low pT we observe mass scaling/splitting (hydro) and at high pT leveling off and scaling with the number of constituent quarks.
+Data and hydro predictions agree up to about 1.5 GeV $p_T$ at which point data deviate dramatically from the hydro prediction.
+In Figure 1 we present the precision of measurement that may be achieved by assuming two limiting cases for a model calculation.
+The model is based on the coalescence assumption.
+Coalescence is an empirical observation deducted from $v_2$ systematics.
+At low $p_T$ we observe mass scaling/splitting (hydro) and at high pT leveling off and scaling with the number of constituent quarks.
 The shape of v2 at high pT is not a hydro effect but is due to quark energy loss.
 Reference 1 has no predictive power at high $p_T$ (above 2 GeV) since it only assumes coalescence and does not include the effects of energy loss mechanism.
-The model uses light quark momentum distributions and for the heavy quark either non-interacting distributions (no flow) or completely thermalized distributions with transverse expansion (flow).
+The model uses light quark momentum distribution and for the heavy quark either non-interacting distributions (no flow) or completely thermalized distributions with transverse expansion (flow).
 In fact, if constituent quark scaling is to hold in the charm sector, the $v_2$ value at high $p_T$ is determined only by the fact that the D is a meson (not a baryon).
 In this scenario, the two theoretical curves must merge at high pT.
-There is no realistic model on the market that would give quantitative guidance for $v_2$ values at low $p_T$ and realistic predictions for $v_2$ at high pT.
-Therefore, a comprehensive comparison with theory predictions will not be possible, unless we see a new description emerge.
+There is no realistic model on the market that would give quantitative guidance for $v_2$ values at low $p_T$ and realistic predictions for $v_2$ at high $p_T$ .
 The comparison has to rely on systematic studies of $v_2$ scaling at low $p_T$ as a function of particle mass.
 If the heavy quark flows, such systematics will show it.
 Figure 1 also shows data for charged hadrons.
-The measured $v_2$ values do not saturate, but decrease at high $p_T$ .
-This is further evidence that the calculations from Reference [1] are not realistic at high $p_T$ .
+The measured v2 vales do not saturate, but decrease at high pT.
+This is further evidence that the calculations from Reference [1] are not realistic at high pT.

 However, this further emphasizes the importance of testing coalescence in the charm sector.
 Besides $v_2$ scaling, the $\Lambda_C$ to $D^0$ cross-section ratio represents an ideal test.
-Later in this document (Ch.
-3.1) we summarize the capability of the HFT to determine a baryon to meson ratio in the charm sector.
+Later in this document we will summarize the capability of the HFT to determine a baryon to meson ratio in the charm sector.

-Figure 1: Elliptic flow $(v_2)$ vs $p_T$ in Au+Au collisions at 200 GeV.
+Figure 1: Elliptic flow (v2) vs $p_T$ in Au+Au collisions at 200 GeV/c.
 The purple curve shows the measured value for charged hadrons.
 The red and the green curves show calculations from Ref [1] for the limiting cases that the charm quark flows like the light quarks and that the charm quark does not flow.
-The cyan band indicates the statistical error that can be achieved with 500 M minimum bias events for the thin detector configuration and the yellow band is for the thick configuration.
+The Cyan band indicates the statistical error that can be achieved with 500 M minimum bias events and the thin detector configurations and the yellow band is for the thick configuration.